Skip to main content

 1. Name Your LLC

 Your first priority is naming your LLC.
 The full text of Missouri’s business naming law can be found in Mo.
 Rev. Stat. § 347.020.
-But in general, your LLC’s name must:
+In general, your LLC’s name must:

 • Not currently be in use by any other business in Missouri.
 If you already have a name in mind, run a business name search on the Secretary of State’s website to see if it’s available.